viv-bad/viv-bad.github.io/README.md

 Pushing to the `main` (or `master`) branch of this repository on GitHub will automatically build and deploy the site via GitHub Pages.
 Ensure your repository is named `viv-bad.github.io` for a user/organization site, or that GitHub Pages is enabled for the project repository (usually from the `main` branch and `/ (root)` folder).

----

-This should give you a complete, functional starting point!
-Remember to replace all placeholder content with your own.